 My Grandma’s rice pudding is essentially, rice cooked in lots of milk, a little butter, sugar, cinnamon and vanilla.
 Oh and raisins.
 Raisins are a total must because they plump and add texture.
 If you don’t love raisins like I love raisins, then I suppose you could leave them out.

 Now the recipe I got from my aunt, didn’t specify if I should grease the baking dish or not.
-So I added in the butter and kind of swirled the baking dish to coat the bottom and up on the sides a little.
-The size of the baking dish I’m using (affiliate) is 10.25″ x 7.24″ x 2.5″ or 1-1/2 quarts.
+So I added in 3 tablespoons butter and kind of swirled the baking dish to coat the bottom and up on the sides a little.
+The size of the baking dish I’m using is 10.25″ x 7.24″ x 2.5″ or 1-1/2 quarts.

-First add in the sugar and whisk until dissolved.
+First add in 3 tablespoons sugar into 3 cups milk and whisk until dissolved.

 Then add in the 3 tablespoons rice.
 No that’s not a typo, you only 3 tablespoons!
 A perfect way to use up the last of that bag of rice.